neutralvibes/KoolApi/README.md

 ## What is it?

-A relatively easy to use json api library utilising `ArduinoJson` for handling JSON  requests from EspAsyncWebserver and other sources for the ESP8266 & ESP32 devices.
+A relatively easy to use json API library utilising `ArduinoJson` for handling JSON  requests from EspAsyncWebserver and other sources for the ESP8266 & ESP32 devices.

 It is recommended you take a few minutes to read through this information before using it.

 > In order to use this library knowledge of working with [ArduinoJson v6](https://arduinojson.org/) is required.

-### Create one REST like api usable from multiple sources
+### Create one REST like API usable from multiple sources

 * AsyncWebServer
 * AsyncWebSocket